-'''

 name = OVEN(input, ct, ft, cap)

-'''

 where name is the name of the oven, input is the input expression, ct is the cook time, ft is the fill time, and cap is the capacity.
 The name can be followed by array dimensions in square brackets to create an array of ovens.
 As with conveyors, the oven's capacity argument is optional; if omitted, the oven has unlimited capacity.
+In a Flowchart, ovens can be used in formula, but they cannot define a reservoir.

 The name of the oven is a variable which can be used in other equations or plotted.
 Its value is sum of all the inputs in the oven multiplied by DT.
+An example with graphical output is shown in the figure below.